 We specifically test the following TOP solution methods: Greedy (GR), Column Generation with Greedy initial solution (CGG), Column Generation with Greedy trays (CG), Simulated Annealing (SA), Genetic Algorithm (GA), Integer Linear Program with Greedy initial solution (ILPG), and Integer Linear Program without Greedy initial solution (ILP) (see Section 3 for a description of all methods).
-Note that (CG) starts with the trays generated by (GR), but not with the assignment of trays to surgeries.
-In contrast, (CGG) also uses the assignment of (GR).
-Finally, (ILP) does not use any trays from (GR) at all to start with.
+Note that both CG and CGG first consider the LP-relaxation of (38)-(44).
+Here, both solution methods start with the trays generated by GR.
+Then, in order to find an integer solution, an ILP including only the generated trays is solved.
+In this step, CGG starts from the assignments of trays that is obtained in GR whereas CG optimizes the tray assignment from scratch.
+Finally, ILP does not use any trays from GR at all to start with.